 By default, code definitions that you create by using the Embedded Coder Dictionary for a model are stored in the model file.
 You can share code definitions between models and projects by storing the definitions in a Simulink® data dictionary.
 With a data dictionary, to modify a shared definition, you change a definition in one place—the Embedded Coder Dictionary.

-For more information, see Define Storage Classes, Memory Sections, and Function Templates for Software Architecture (Embedded Coder) and Create Storage Classes by Using the Custom Storage Class Designer (Embedded Coder).
+For more information, see Define Service Interfaces, Storage Classes, Memory Sections, and Function Templates for Software Architecture (Embedded Coder) and Create Storage Classes by Using the Custom Storage Class Designer (Embedded Coder).